How many times have you heard the phrase, “I was just trying to help.” Ironically, I think that might be the least helpful thing we can say.

 Imagine the world we would live in if we approached it that way.

-But we usually connect conflict with failure.
+For some reason, we like to connect conflict with failure.

 What’s interesting, though, is that a growing body of research is finding that healthy conflict is good for development.